-Services that are covered for you What you must pay when you get these services Transportation (Non-Emergency) Non-emergency transportation to plan-approved locations such as to a doctor's office visit, pharmacies and dialysis centers.
+• Services that are covered for you What you must pay when you get these services Transportation (Non-Emergency) Non-emergency transportation to plan-approved locations such as to a doctor's office visit, pharmacies and dialysis centers.
 MVP helps to coordinate rides that are appropriate for your health needs.
 Services are provided at the level of care that fits your medical needs.
 This can be in the form of a ride-share, medical sedan, wheelchair accessible van, bariatric wheelchair accessible van and gurney transport Rides must be scheduled through the plan approved vendor.
-24 one-way trips maximum per calendar year 30-mile limit per trip This benefit is not to be used for emergency situations.
+24 one-way trips maximum per calendar year.
+30-mile limit per You pay \$0 per one-way ride to an MVP approved location 24 one-way trips maximum per calendar year.
+30-mile limit applies per trip.
+Unlimited one-way trips per calendar year to Department of Veterans Affairs affiliated locations.
+45-mile limit Unlimited one-way trips per calendar year to Department of Veterans Affairs affiliated locations.
+45-mile limit per trip.
+This benefit is not to be used for emergency situations.
 For Emergency transportation: See Ambulance.
-Contact the MVP Medicare Customer Care Center for additional details on how to access this benefit.
-You pay \$0 per one-way ride to an MVP approved location 24 one-way trips maximum per calendar year 30-mile limit applies per trip Rides must be coordinated through MVP's transportation coordinator.
-Call American Logistics at 1-855-923-4125 Monday - Friday 8 a.m. - 5 p.m. or contact the MVP Medicare Customer Care Center (numbers and hours on the back of this book)
+Contact the MVP Medicare Customer Care Center for additional details on how to access this benefit. per trip.
+Rides must be coordinated through MVP's transportation coordinator.
+Call American Logistics at 1- 855-923-4125 Monday - Friday 8 a.m. - 5 p.m. or contact the MVP Medicare Customer Care Center (numbers and